seehiong/text-forge/README.md

 # TextForge: The Ultimate Text & Data Manipulation Toolkit

 A comprehensive, production-ready web application for text processing, data manipulation, and utility generation.
-Built with React, TypeScript, and Tailwind CSS.
+Built with React, TypeScript, and Tailwind CSS featuring a modern, responsive interface.

 ## 🚀 Features